kunalsheth/units-of-measure/README.md

 # units-of-measure
-A type-safe, embedded DSL for dimensional analysis and unit conversion in Kotlin.
+A DSL for type-safe dimensional analysis and unit conversion in Kotlin.

 ### Usage
-Please look at this [sample code](https://github.com/kunalsheth/units-of-measure/blob/master/demos/samples/custom/src/main/kotlin/info/kunalsheth/units/sample/Sample.kt) for DSL usage.
+Please look at this [sample code](https://github.com/kunalsheth/units-of-measure/blob/master/demo/src/main/kotlin/info/kunalsheth/units/sample/Sample.kt) for DSL usage.
 Configuration documentation can be found on the [wiki](http://kunalsheth.info/units-of-measure/wiki).

 ### Gradle Installation